Preetham-MNR/BandgapReference/README.md

 2.Click on `Download for Windows 7, 8 and 10` to get the `.exe` file for installation.

-3.Go to Downloads and double click on `LTspiceXVII` to install on computer.
+3.In the `Downloads` section `LTspiceXVII.exe` is present.Use this file to install LTSpiceXVII tool on computer.

 # Simulation Setup
 First LTSpiceXVII tool is to be installed.The steps for SPICE simulation are given below.